The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 - Assessment without monitoring, prioritization, and value tracking

-- Reporting without review and escalation
+- Reporting without recurring review

 - Dependency awareness without portfolio-level action logic